AymenQ/prisma/README.md

 An updated version of the well-known Prisma puzzle timer.

+How to install:
+Download the latest jar from the releases tab, then move it to wherever you want to keep it (I recommend making a prisma folder somewhere), then run the jar file.
+The db files are stored in the same folder as the jar, sorry for not making that clear but I'll try simplify the install in the future.

 Main features:

 - Support for 2x2x2-7x7x7, Rubik's clock, Megaminx, Pyraminx, Square-1, Skewb, Floppy cube (1x3x3), Tower cube (2x2x3), Rubik's tower (2x2x4) and Rubik's domino (2x3x3)